DerekLai0109/ai_challenge_taiwan_2018_private/distributed-representation/word2vector.md

 ![](/assets/CBOW_Skip_gram_0310.png)

-**CBOW and skip gram Model are two high-quality distributed vector representation**
+**Fig.1** **CBOW and skip gram Model are two high-quality distributed vector representation**

-Fig. shows the schematic for CBOW and skip gram model.
+Fig.1 shows the schematic for CBOW and skip gram model.

 CBOW and skip-gram models was proposed as a  revolution of word embeddings  \[1\].
 CBOW computes the conditional probability of a target word given the context words surrounding it across a window of size k.